Go/no-go: Psychology

-In psychology, go/no-go tests are used to measure a participant's capacity for sustained attention and response control.
+In psychology, go/no-go test, developed by neuropsychologist Alexander Luria in 1940-50s is used to measure a participant's capacity for switching between several types of behavioural response ("plasticity") and control of adequacy of response (impulse control and sustained attention).
+Since the work of Alexander Luria in neuropsychology, such response is linked to the cortical frontal lobes.

 For example, a go/no-go test that requires a participant to perform an action given certain stimuli (e.g., press a button) and also inhibit that action under a different set of stimuli (e.g., not press that same button).

 Military

 In the United States Army, drills and proficiency evaluation rubrics are based on a go/no-go (pass/fail) system.
 Evaluations involving numerical scores (such as the physical fitness test) convert raw scores to go/no-go based on cutoffs defined by the particular performance standard for that area.
 Within a given skills unit, the rubric often specifies go/no-go scoring for each individual item or concept a soldier is expected to be trained and evaluated on.
 Usually, a soldier must score "go" (i.e. perform satisfactorily) on all sections of an evaluation in order to advance to the next phase of training, pass the course, or attain the particular qualification.